Executive Condo Review - Is It A Good Investment Property?

 Scarcity of Land

-With a population size 5.93 million, it has the second-highest population density in the world behind Monaco.
+With a population size of 5.93 million, it has the second-highest population density in the world behind Monaco.
 Therefore, the scarcity of land is one of the main factors that contributed to Singapore being the second-most expensive housing market in the world after Hong Kong.

 Trade-Off Between Cost And Convenience